Enlarged breasts in men (gynecomastia)

 Substances that can cause gynecomastia include:

-Several health conditions can cause gynecomastia by affecting the normal balance of hormones.
+Several health conditions can cause gynecomastia by affecting the balance of hormones.
 These include:

 - Hypogonadism.
-Any of the conditions that interfere with normal testosterone production, such as Klinefelter's syndrome or pituitary insufficiency, can be associated with gynecomastia.
+Conditions that lower testosterone production, such as Klinefelter syndrome or pituitary insufficiency, can be associated with gynecomastia.

 - Tumors.
 Some tumors, such as those involving the testes, adrenal glands or pituitary gland, can produce hormones that alter the male-female hormone balance.